RegainFlow/hcm-interop-platform/CONTRIBUTING.md

 # Contributing to RegainFlow

 Welcome to the RegainFlow project!
-We're building a high-performance HCM Interoperability Platform.
+We're building a high-performance HCM Interoperability Platform for multi-enterprise HR ecosystem integration.
 This document provides guidelines for contributing to the project.

 ## Architecture